Seventeen Years, Seventeen Good Years

 I was visiting some friends in late summer of 2006 when Gail mentioned I was swollen at the top of my neck on both sides, and that I might want to have it checked by a doctor.
 I had been feeling run down and agreed, assuming swollen lymph glands might be a sign of an infection or illness.
 Several visits to a couple different doctors over a couple months led to a thoughtful reference to an infectious disease specialist in Fargo, North Dakota, a couple hours drive north of me.
 The doctor took one look, made no recommendation or diagnosis, but told me he was making an immediate appointment that afternoon with an ear, nose and throat (ENT) specialist for me.
 A very short exam led to a preliminary diagnosis of throat cancer and a further appointment for a tonsillectomy which would be used for a biopsy.
 It was a very long and dreary ride home with phone calls to make to my daughters and other family.
 To say that Linda and I were subdued or thoughtful is to grossly underestimate the impact of a diagnosis of a spreading cancer.

-The return visit to the ENT was no better.
+The return visit to the ENT doctor was no better.
 The removed tonsils were filled with a tumor of squamous cell cancer, a CT scan showed probable spread to lymph tissue, and I had at least stage 3, and very possibly stage 4 metastatic cancer.
 In response to my inquiry, he even made the comment that I had less than a 50-50 chance to survive five more years.
 At my first visit he had talked up the cancer treatment facility that resided in the same building, but after looking at the scans and the biopsy, he told us that I should go to Mayo Clinic which would be better able to deal with my case.
 When we got home I did my own research reading various medical journal articles on treatments for my cancer, and it looked even more grim, as the articles made it look like a successful treatment meant that I might live for two years rather than one.
 None of the articles mentioned full remission of the cancer.
 I didn’t lose hope, however, because of two things: medical trials are done on volunteers whose cancer is quite advanced, and were likely to be older and less healthy than I was, and published articles are often referring to research done several years before.
 There might be new ideas that I didn’t see.

 Two weeks later we made the first of what would become dozens of visits to Rochester, Minnesota, where the original, and largest Mayo Clinic facility resides.
 Linda and I went into the office of Dr. Kerry Olsen, an ENT specializing in cancer surgery and treatments.
 In contrast to the gloom of the visit in Fargo, he was upbeat, confident and straight forward.
 He had seen many situations like mine and had recently been part of a team which had developed a new treatment for my cancer.
 Was this a recently developed chemo drug or an innovation in gene therapy?
 Or perhaps an implant of a radioactive treatment that promised to be my salvation?
 No, it was simply using the same coarse tools that had been used for years: 1) surgery to remove cancerous tissue, 2) radiation to kill growing cells, and 3) chemotherapy, with an old drug, also to kill growing cells (Much of cancer therapy revolves around the fact that cancer tumors are growing faster and using more resources than other tissues.
 If you engage in an action that harms growing tissue it will disproportionately harm the tumor.
 Collateral damage to other growing or metabolically active tissue is the yang to the yin of killing the cancer.).
 The trick was simply to do it all at once, and with maximum intensity, getting a synergistic effect, so that the cancer cells not removed by surgery would get a double or triple whammy and their demise enhanced.
 In effect it was the “bigger hammer” option, as in “When all else fails, get a bigger hammer.”
 Treatments would not last for months, as they often do for other cancers, but only six weeks, once I had recovered enough from surgery to get radiation and chemotherapy.